 NORFOLK, Va.
-(WAVY) — Sentara Healthcare and North Carolina-based Cone Health are looking to join forces, but they have both decided not to move forward.
+(WAVY) — Since last year, Sentara Healthcare and North Carolina-based Cone Health were looking to join forces, but they have both decided not to move forward.

-Sentara Healthcare issued a statement Wednesday confirming that the company has signed a letter of intent for the merger with Cone Health, which is headquartered in Greensboro, North Carolina.
+Sentara Healthcare issued a statement back in August confirming that the company had signed a letter of intent for the merger with Cone Health, which is headquartered in Greensboro, North Carolina.

-Currently, Cone Health and Norfolk-based Sentara do not compete in the same markets, meaning the public will not lose any of their healthcare options.
+Cone Health and Norfolk-based Sentara do not compete in the same markets.

 “We’ve been reaching out into the African American communities.
 Working with churches and doing a lot to make sure that these communities have access to prevention, testing and making sure they get the kinds of care needed.”

 Healthcare leaders are committed to the employees.

 “We have no plans for layoffs in either organization, as a part of this merger.
 We hope to see these organizations grow and be successful through the additional programs.
 The services that are planned as a part of this merger, will bring opportunities for new employment or growth into new jobs.
 We are very excited.”